Robert and Lois Coker Trustees Endowed Chair of Genetics

 Washington and Jefferson College 1974

-Stephen Kresovich joined Clemson University in July 2013 as the Robert and Lois Coker Trustees Chair of Genetics in the Department of Genetics and Biochemistry and the Department of Agricultural and Environmental Sciences.
-In this role, Dr. Kresovich serves as director of the Clemson Institute of Translational Genetics and the Advanced Plant Technology Program.
+Stephen Kresovich joined Clemson University in July 2013 as the Robert and Lois Coker Trustees Endowed Chair of Genetics in the Department of Genetics and Biochemistry and the Department of Plant and Environmental Sciences.
+In this role, Dr. Kresovich served previously as director of the Clemson Institute of Translational Genetics and the Advanced Plant Technology Program.
 Both initiatives are charged to integrate advances in genetics and genomics to solve problems in agriculture, the environment, and human health.

 Dr. Kresovich’s internationally recognized research focuses on conservation and use of genetic and genomic resources of crop plants including sorghum, maize, and sugar cane.
 Dr. Kresovich has more than 150 peer-reviewed publications and also has developed a number of commercially released hybrids of sorghum and sugar cane.
 Dr. Kresovich is a Fellow of the American Association for the Advancement of Science and the Crop Science Society of America.